mackoctavian/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles lists the current directory contents in long form 4-listmorefiles Display current directory contents, including hidden files (starting with .).
-Use the long format 5-listfilesdigitonly Display current directory contents with hidden files and id displayed in numeric
+Use the long format 5-listfilesdigitonly Display current directory contents with hidden files and id displayed in numeric 6-firstdirectory create a dir named my-first-directory in tmp directory